Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Dark themes

 If you do explicitly set colors, please also include a dark theme using a media query: `@media (prefers-color-scheme: dark)`.
-For more info, read the relevant docs [on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).
+For more info, read the [`prefers-color-scheme` docs on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).
 Dark themes are helpful for readers with migraines, photosensitivity (like me!), or dark environments.

 If you include a `theme-color` directive in your document `<head>`, then recent browsers will automatically switch their default stylesheets to dark-mode.
-Unfortunately, some older browsers (like Firefox-ESR) don't support this directive, and WebKit's default dark stylesheet has [unreadable links](https://bugs.webkit.org/show_bug.cgi?id=209851).
+Unfortunately, some older browsers (like Firefox-ESR) don't support this directive, and WebKit's default dark stylesheet [has unreadable links](https://bugs.webkit.org/show_bug.cgi?id=209851).
 WebKit versions in the wild are often out of date, so a fixed stylesheet would need to be out for many years before I would consider using default dark stylesheets.

 <figure>
 {{<picture name="wk_link" alt="dark blue link on dark gray background.">}}